balianurag/Machine-Learning/README.md

 # Breast-cancer-risk-prediction

-## Welcome to my GitHub repository on Using Naive Bias Classifer model to diagnose breast cancer.
+## Welcome to my GitHub repository on Using Naive Bayes Classifer model to diagnose breast cancer.

 ---